Before you read the article below, I wanted to frame the post with this personal note:

 Most military training is the epitome, the living embodiment, of the first line of Hemingway’s quote.
 It is the underpinning of the regimental system: an undying fidelity to your Regiment, your colleagues and comrades.
 Add in great leadership, and this fidelity is what allows a body of soldiers to accomplish great things.

 Why?
-Because anyone who is cold, wet, hungry or afraid may well be tempted to give up; because you are only letting yourself down.
+Because anyone cold, wet, hungry or afraid may well be tempted to give up; because you are only letting yourself down.
 But, that same cold, wet and frightened person would rather a slow painful death than let down friends, colleagues and comrades.

 But when something is going wrong, that fidelity can become a terrible hurdle to scale when you are standing up for your ethical beliefs.
 When you stand up, there are perceived or actual risks of stress, anxiety, isolation from colleagues, or threats to employment.
 This moral conflict can make you feel powerless to improper behaviour.